X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Approach

-, where $\beta_k$ controls the amount of additive Gaussian noise at diffusion step $k$.
+where $\beta_k$ controls the amount of additive Gaussian noise at diffusion step $k$.
 Our key observation is that the \emph{forward diffusion} process progressively removes embodiment-specific features from actions.
 As shown in Fig.~\ref{fig:introduction}, \emph{at high noise levels, human and robot trajectories become indistinguishable}.

-Formally, let $p_H^k$ and $p_R^k$ denote the distributions of human and robot actions after $k$ steps of the forward diffusion process.
-We define the \textbf{minimum indistinguishability step} $\mathbf{k^\star}$ as the earliest diffusion step where the two distributions overlap such that they cannot be reliably distinguished:
+Formally, let $p_H^k$ and $p_R^k$ denote the distributions of human and robot actions at diffusion step $k$.
+Similar to the $\epsilon$-merging time in Ambient Proteins~\cite{daras2025ambient}, we define the \textbf{minimum indistinguishability step} $\mathbf{k^\star}$ as the earliest diffusion step where the two distributions overlap such that they cannot be reliably distinguished:

 where $\epsilon$ is a small threshold.
-Intuitively, $k^\star$ identifies the point in the noising process at which human actions are sufficiently abstracted that they resemble robot actions.
-Beyond this step ($k \geq k^\star$), human demonstrations can provide effective supervision for robot policy learning without risking the transfer of infeasible motions.
+Intuitively, $k^\star$ identifies the point in the noising process at which human actions are sufficiently abstracted to resemble robot actions.
+Beyond this step ($k \geq k^\star$), human demonstrations can safely supervise robot policy learning without the transfer of infeasible motions.